spress/spress/README.md

 #### Pull Resquests
 * Fork the Spress repository.
 * Create a new branch for each feature or improvement.
-* Send a pull request from each feature branch to master branch or appropriated.
+* New features: Send a pull request from each feature branch to master branch.
+* Fixes: Send a pull request to 2.1 branch.

 #### Unit testing